opencv/opencv/modules/ml/doc/logistic_regression.rst

 -------------------------------------
 This function returns the trained paramters arranged across rows.
 For a two class classifcation problem, it returns a row matrix.

-.. ocv:function:: cv::Mat LogisticRegression::get_learnt_thetas() const
+.. ocv:function:: const cv::Mat LogisticRegression::get_learnt_thetas() const

 It returns learnt paramters of the Logistic Regression as a matrix of type ``CV_32F``.